-StandBy mode not working in iOS 17?
+iOS 17 StandBy mode not working on iPhone?
 9 Ways to fix it!

 1. Check if your iPhone supports StandBy mode

-One of the first things you should check if StandBy mode doesn’t work for you is if your iPhone supports this feature.
+The first thing you should check if StandBy mode isn’t working for you is whether your iPhone supports this feature or not.
 StandBy mode is only available on iPhone models that support iOS 17, which includes the following devices:

 • iPhone 15 series